Asperguide/asper-header/vscode/asperheader/README.md

 ## 1.0.15

-- Add support for rtf and properties files
+- Add support for rtf, properties and doxyfile files

 ---